ewhites/stock-montecarlo-gbm/README.md

 ---

+## What This Project Does

+* Simulates a single or multiple GBM stock price paths
+* Plots them over time
+* Demonstrates how volatility and drift affect long-term outcomes

+This forms the base for more complex models like Monte Carlo simulations for portfolios, option pricing, or risk modeling, which are discussed later on.

+---

 ## What is Geometric Brownian Motion?

 GBM is a stochastic process widely used to model the behavior of stock prices over time.
 It assumes: